Skip to content

 2. VM start Spawn Firecracker process, allocate TAP device and IP, wait for agent health Spawn vfkit process, wait for agent health

-4. Credential setup All credentials mounted via 9P All credentials mounted via VirtioFS
+4. Mount setup All mounts: entries mounted via 9P All mounts: entries mounted via VirtioFS

-5. Repo clone git clone in /workspace (skipped if --local-dir) Same
+5. Repo clone git clone into /home/shed/<reponame> (skipped if --local-dir) Same

 6. Install hook Runs via vsock; state file marks completion Same as Firecracker